-The Families First Coronavirus Relief Act (FFCRA) was passed by Congress in mid-March 2020 and became effective April 2, 2020, as codified by the Department of Labor in 29 C.F.R. § 826 .
-The FFCRA requires employers to pay certain emergency sick leave benefits, and expanded Family and Medical Leave Act (FMLA) leave/benefits, to employees unable to work due to medical, quarantine, or family care issues related to the COVID-19 pandemic.
+The Families First Coronavirus Relief Act (FFCRA) was passed by Congress in mid-March 2020.
+It became effective April 2, 2020, as codified by the Department of Labor in 29 C.F.R. § 826 and was in effect through December 31, 2020.
+The FFCRA required employers to pay certain emergency sick leave benefits, and expanded Family and Medical Leave Act (FMLA) leave/benefits, to employees unable to work due to medical, quarantine, or family care issues related to the COVID-19 pandemic.

-Which employers are subject to the FFCRA’s requirements?
+Which employers were subject to the FFCRA’s requirements?

-The FFCRA applies to any employer with fewer than 500 employees, with some exception for employers with less than 50 employees.
-It does not apply to employers with more than 500 employees.
-Employers can elect to exclude employees who are health care providers or emergency responders from the benefit payment requirements.
+The FFCRA applied to any employer with fewer than 500 employees, with some exceptions for employers with less than 50 employees.
+It did not apply to employers with more than 500 employees.
+Employers could elect to exclude employees who are health care providers or emergency responders from the benefit payment requirements.

 When can an employee receive FFCRA paid sick leave benefits?

-Employers must pay sick leave benefits to employees who are unable to work due to one of the following six COVID-19 related criteria:
+Between April 2, 2020, and December 31, 2020, employers were required to pay sick leave benefits to employees who were unable to work due to one of the following six COVID-19 related criteria:

 - The employee is subject to a federal, state or local quarantine order